Faith at Central College

 Students have various opportunities to explore their faith at Central.
 Whether through Campus Ministries’ functions or academic pursuits, Central College is dedicated to the development of the total person, including through spiritual formation.

-Just as important to its ministry, Campus Ministries also encourages students to plug themselves into the college community through small groups, accountability groups, Bible studies, prayer ministry, and large group worship.
-The largest weekly student gathering is “The Calm” on Sunday evenings.
-Described as “the calm before the storm of a busy week,” The Calm seeks to encourage the community through prayer, media, contemporary worship, and a message delivered by Chaplain Joe Brummel.
+Campus Ministries also encourages students to engage with the college community through small groups, discipleship programs that partner students with a mentor, prayer ministry, baptism and large group worship.
+The largest weekly student gathering is The Calm on Sunday evenings.
+Described as “the calm before the storm of a busy week,” it seeks to encourage community through prayer, media, contemporary worship and a message from Chaplain Joe Brummel.

 Campus Ministries staff includes Chaplin Joe Brummel and Campus Ministry Coordinator Hannah Laflin ’16.

 Independent organizations, InterVarsity Christian Fellowship and Fellowship of Christian Athletes, work in conjunction with Campus Ministries in the greater ministry toward campus.
 They hold ministry gatherings Tuesday and Thursday nights and work with Campus Ministries to coordinate small groups and other events.